magiclabs-ai/mb-client/README.md

 ```

 ### 3. Connect Kraken::itemCompleted to MagicBook client
-This "connexion" enables MagicBook to fetch and analyze images as soon they're  uploaded to the Shutterfly image server.
-Is the API calls become too "chatty", we can batch images to reduce the number of API calls.
+This connection allows MagicBook to retrieve and analyze images from the Shutterfly image server as soon as they are uploaded.
+If the number of API calls becomes excessive, we can group the images into batches to reduce the API calls frequency.

 ```
 import {Image} from 'magicbook-client'